Multi-layered characterization of hot stellar systems with confidence: Statistical Methodology

 \subsection{The model-based syncytial clustering algorithm}

-Our syncytial clustering algorithm consists of three phases, the $t$MMBC phase, the initial overlap calculation phase and the merging phase.
-Each of the three phases are described below. \begin{enumerate} \item \textit{The initial clustering phase}: This phase fits a $G$-component $t$MM to the data using the EM algorithm~\citep{mclachlanandpeel00}, with $G$ chosen using BIC~\citep{schwarz78}. \item \textit{Merging Phase}: This phase is triggered only if the generalized overlap $\ddot{\omega}^{(1)}$ of the original clustering solution is not negligible, that is if $\ddot{\omega}^{(1)} \not\approx 0$ and at least one pairwise overlap of the original clustering solution is greater than $\ddot{\omega}^{(1)}$.
+Our syncytial clustering algorithm consists of three phases, the $t$MMBC phase, the initial overlap calculation phase and the merging phase: \begin{enumerate} \item \textit{The initial clustering phase}: This phase fits a $G$-component $t$MM to the data using the EM algorithm~\citep{mclachlanandpeel00}, with $G$ chosen using BIC~\citep{schwarz78}. \item \textit{Merging Phase}: This phase gets triggered only if the generalized overlap $\ddot{\omega}^{(1)}$ of the original clustering solution is not negligible, that is if $\ddot{\omega}^{(1)} \not\approx 0$ and atleast one pairwise overlap of the original clustering solution is greater than $\ddot{\omega}^{(1)}$.
 Specifically this phase involves the following steps: \begin{enumerate} \item Find the pairwise overlaps between $i$th and $j$th group $\omega_{ij}$ for the $G(G-1)/2$ pairs of groups using the method described in Section \ref{ol:simple}.
-Also find the generalized overlap $\ddot{\omega}$. \item Merge the $i$th and $j$th groups if $\omega_{ij} > \kappa\ddot{\omega}$ and relabel the newly-formed (merged) composite groups. \item Calculate the updated pairwise overlaps of the composite groups using the method described in Section \ref{ol:comp}.
-Also calculate the generalized overlap of the new clustering solution.
-Repeat Step (b) with the updated pairwise overlaps and the generalized overlap. \end{enumerate} \item\textit{Termination Phase}: The algorithm terminates in Step (ii) if the pairwise overlap of the clustering solution in the current phase $\ddot{\omega}^{(l)} \approx \ddot{\omega}^{(l-1)}$ or $\ddot{\omega}^{(l)}$ is negligible (in this paper defined to be $\leq 10^{-3}$) where $\ddot{\omega}^{(l-1)}$ is the generalized overlap of the previous phase clustering solution. \end{enumerate} \paragraph*{Selection of $\kappa$}: The parameter $\kappa$ determines the speed of merging and therefore the characteristic of the composite groups formed at each merging phase.
-With larger values of $\kappa$, few pairs merge at each phase while smaller values of $\kappa$ mean that many components get merged simultaneously at each phase.
-A data-driven approach proposed by \citet{riveraandmaitra20} for selecting $\kappa$, that we also adopt, runs the algorithm for several values of $\kappa$ and uses the final clustering solution with the smallest terminating $\ddot\omega$. \paragraph*{Choice of Mixture model}: The description of our algorithm uses $t$MMBC in the initial clustering phase, however, our algorithm applies to other mixture models with appropriate modifications.
-Indeed, in our paper, we have used both GMMBC and $t$MMBC and then decided on the initial clustering solution with the higher BIC.
+Also find the generalized overlap $\ddot{\omega}$. \item Merge the $i$th and $j$th groups if $\omega_{ij} > \kappa\ddot{\omega}$, with $\kappa$ as discussed shortly, and relabel the merged groups, as needed. \item Calculate the updated pairwise overlaps of the newly formed composite groups using the method described in Section \ref{ol:comp}.
+Also calculate $\ddot\omega$ of the new clustering solution.
+Repeat Step (b) with the updated pairwise overlaps and the generalized overlap. \end{enumerate} \item\textit{Termination Phase}: Terminate the merging in Step 2. if the generalized overlap of the current phase clustering solution, or its change, is negligible (in this paper defined to be $\leq 10^{-3}$): that is, if $\ddot{\omega}^{(l)} \approx \ddot{\omega}^{(l-1)}$ or $\ddot{\omega}^{(l)}$ where $\ddot{\omega}^{(l-1)}$ is the generalized overlap of the previous phase clustering solution. \end{enumerate} \paragraph*{Selection of $\kappa$}: The parameter $\kappa$ determines the propensity of merging, and hence the characteristics of the composite groups formed at each merging phase.
+With larger values of $\kappa$, few pairs merge at each phase while smaller values of $\kappa$ mean that many components are merged simultaneously at each phase.
+A data-driven approach proposed by \citet{riveraandmaitra20} for selecting $\kappa$, that we also adopt, runs the algorithm for several values of $\kappa$ and uses the final clustering solution with the smallest terminating $\ddot\omega$. \paragraph*{Choice of mixture model}: The description of our algorithm uses $t$MMBC in the initial clustering phase, however, our algorithm applies to other mixture models with appropriate modifications.
+Indeed, in our paper, we have used $t$MMBC (which by default, includes GMMBC), with degrees of freedom also estimated, and then decided on the initial clustering solution with the higher BIC.